rathilakshika/rathilakshika.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: University of Wisconsin - Madison
+subtitle: Princeton University

 profile:
   align: right
-  image: profile_pic_old.jpg
+  image: IMG_2674.jpg
   image_circular: false # crops the image to make it circular
   more_info: